The LDS Church and homosexuality

 Homosexuality is not mentioned in the three uniquely Mormon religious texts

-which are considered inspired by God and authoritative: the Book of Mormon, Doctrine & Covenants
+which they consider inspired by God and authoritative in addition to the Bible.
+They are: the Book of Mormon, Doctrine & Covenants

 D. Michael Quinn is gay, an ex-member of the church, and ex-professor of